Mito6211/notes/README.md

 # Notes

-React app for storing/sharing important parts of documentation and useful insight.
+React app for storing/sharing notes that I tried to create as fast as possible.

 ### `yarn start`